Gas blending for scuba diving: Mixing the gases

 Desired product 50% helium, 16% oxygen, remainder nitrogen (34%).
 The PO_{2} after the helium addition must be 0.16 bar if there is negligible pressure loss.

 The ratio of oxygen to nitrogen must be 16:34, which gives 16/(16+34) = 32% oxygen, or a 0.32 bar PO_{2} for the nitrox.

 These values will be affected by pressure losses in the mixing tubes, so some empirical calibration may be required.

 Gas flow rates are usually controlled by an industrial gas regulator on the cylinder, and may be measured by an industrial flow meter.
 Measurement of flow rate can be a substitute for analysis of the mixed gas, but is generally less accurate in predicting the delivered mixture due to variations in temperature and gas delivery efficiency of the compressor, which may vary as the delivery pressure changes.

 The blended gases at the intake to the compressor will be at a pressure slightly below ambient, due to losses in the blending tube.
 This may make it impracticable to use some types of analysis instruments, which rely on a flow of gas through the instrument driven by the pressure of the measured gas.
 Oxygen cells are also sensitive to a pressure drop, as they directly measure partial pressure, and this may lead to a mix richer than intended, as the oxygen flow may be set to the partial pressure appropriate for atmospheric pressure, while the measured mixture is at a lower pressure.

 This can be compensated by using a small sampling pump drawing gas from the blending tube and delivering it to the instruments, or by allowing for the reduced inlet pressure for oxygen analysis with an in-line sensor cell.
 This would require a vacuum gauge measuring the pressure drop or absolute pressure at the sensor.
 Partial pressure of oxygen must be correct as a fraction of absolute pressure at the point of measurement.

 Compression

 Many high-pressure compressors used for breathing gases are suitable for compressing breathing gas mixtures containing moderate fractions of oxygen and helium, but the manufacturer should be consulted regarding limits on both gases.
 Compression of mixtures with a high fraction of oxygen are an increased fire hazard, and the compressor lubricant must be compatible to minimise this risk.
 Helium poses a very different problem, as it is totally inert, and creates no fire hazard directly, but its temperature rises more than oxygen and nitrogen when compressed, which can cause a compressor designed for air to overheat.

-This can eventually lead to problems with the compressor lubricant and bearings, and if the oxygen fraction is also high, this will increase the fire hazard.
+This can eventually lead to problems with the compressor lubricant and bearings.
+If the oxygen fraction is also high, this will increase the fire hazard.
 Fortunately most Trimix blends have an oxygen fraction inversely related to the helium fraction, which reduces the probability of this problem.